How to include a gift in your will

 Get your free will writing guide

 You can download a PDF of our free will writing guide or request a printed booklet in the post.

 You can also download or order a print fold out sheet of our easy will planner.
 The easy will planner is a simple checklist to help you remember everything you’ll need to think about as you prepare to write your will.

-I'm Sarah, Head of Legacy Development, and if you'd like to talk to me about leaving a gift in your will, please get in touch.
+I'm Michael, Head of Legacy Development, and if you'd like to talk to me about leaving a gift in your will, please get in touch.
 I'm happy to answer any questions, in strictest confidence.

 t: 020 7343 4200